ahlstromcj/seq66/README.md

             changes occur, to reduce unnecessary prompts to save and flag modification via the asterisk change marker.
         *   Tightened the saving of WRK and MIDI files.
+        *   Major refactoring to replace seq::pointers with seq::refs in many places.
     *   Version 0.98.6:
         *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
 Also fixed issue with the "newtune.midi" default name.